 Pepper leaf curl can result from many different problems, ranging from pests and viruses to environmental stress.

 These pests are easily treated with insecticidal soap or neem oil.
-Treat your peppers weekly, when ambient temperatures are below 80 degrees Fahrenheit.
-When you spray, cover all the leaves and branches thoroughly, until the soap runs off the plant tissues, making sure to coat the undersides of leaves.
-Continue treatment until no more evidence of the pests remain.
+Treat your peppers weekly, when ambient temperatures are below 80 degrees F. (27 C.).
+When you spray, cover tops and bottoms of all the leaves and branches thoroughly, until the soap runs off the plant tissues.
+Continue treatment regularly until no more evidence of the pests remain.